danb35/deploy-freenas/README_truenas.md

 This script isn't the only way to automate deployment of a TLS certificate to your TrueNAS SCALE/CE system.
 Known alternatives include:
 * [TrueNAS' own built-in mechanism](https://wiki.familybrown.org/en/fester/maintain-truenas/letsencrypt-scale).
 It's far more complicated than necessary to set up, but if you use one of the supported DNS providers (Cloudflare, Digital Ocean, OVH, or Route53), and you don't need to deploy the same cert anywhere else, it's still probably the simplest way to go.
 * Although it doesn't currently (early May 2025) seem to be documented anywhere, `acme.sh` has a deploy hook that works with the websocket API.
 The closest I've found to documentation is [this section](https://github.com/acmesh-official/acme.sh/wiki/deployhooks#25-deploy-the-cert-on-truenas-core-server) in its wiki.
 Substitute `--deploy-hook truenas_ws` in the given command to use this hook.
 Note that as of this writing, this script can only be run on the TrueNAS host to which you're deploying the cert; it doesn't have any option to connect to a different host.
 * [tnascert-deploy](https://github.com/jrushford/tnascert-deploy) implements many of the features of this script in Go, resulting in a statically-linked binary you can run pretty much anywhere with no other dependencies.
 File size is much larger (roughly 8 MB for the binary vs. 10 KB for this script), but simplicity of installation may outweigh this, and the comparison is a little misleading, as it doesn't account for this script's dependencies.
-Binaries are presently available for Linux/x64, FreeBSD/x64, and macOS/ARM, or you can build it yourself under any OS using Go.
+Binaries are presently available for Linux/x64, FreeBSD/x64, macOS/ARM, and Windows, or you can build it yourself under any OS using Go.

 Support for any of these, of course, is with their respective sources.